monarch-initiative/monarch-legacy/CONTRIBUTING.md

 ### Submitting a PR (pull request)

 Once you have developed code and are confident it is ready for review and final integration into the upstream version, you will want to do a final `git push origin ...` (see Changes, Commits and Pushes above).
-Then you will use the GitHub website to perform the operation of creating a Pull Request based upon the newly pushed branch.
+Then you will use the GitHub website to create a Pull Request based upon the newly pushed branch.

 See [submitting a pull request](https://help.github.com/articles/creating-a-pull-request).

 ### Reviewing a pull request

-The set of open PRs for the monarch-app can be viewed by first visiting the shared monarch-app GitHub page at [https://github.com/monarch-initiative/monarch-app](https://github.com/monarch-initiative/monarch-app).
+The set of open PRs for the monarch-app repo can be viewed by first visiting the shared monarch-app GitHub page at [https://github.com/monarch-initiative/monarch-app](https://github.com/monarch-initiative/monarch-app).

 Click on the 'Pull Requests' link on the right-side of the page:
 ![](docs/images/githubPullRequest.png)

-Note that the Pull Request you created from your forked repo shows up in the shared repo's Pull Request list.
-One way to avoid confusion is to think of the shared repo's PR list as a queue of changes to be applied, pending their review and approval.
+Note that the Pr you created from your forked repo shows up in the shared repo's PR list.
+You can think of the shared repo's PR list as a queue of changes to be applied, pending their review and approval.

 ### Respond to TravisCI tests

-The GitHub Pull Request mechanism is designed to allow review and refinement of code prior to its final merge to the shared repo.
-After creating your Pull Request, the TravisCI tests for monarch-app will be executed automatically, ensuring that the code that 'worked fine' on your development machine also works in the production-like environment provided by TravisCI.
+The GitHub Pull Request mechanism is designed to allow testing, review and refinement of code prior to its final merge to the shared repo.
+After creating your PR, the TravisCI tests for monarch-app will be executed automatically, ensuring that the code that 'worked fine' on your development machine also works in the production-like environment provided by TravisCI.
 The current status of the tests can be found near the bottom of the individual PR page, to the right of the Merge Request symbol:
 ![](docs/images/githubTestProgress.png)
 ![](docs/images/githubTestStatus.png)